khaimkhani/yzyNN/README.md

 # yzyNN
-Yeezy Artificial Neural Network only for Kanye West Fans.
+Yeezy Artificial Neural Network Library only for Kanye West Fans.
 Takes upto an 'infinite' sizes of arrays of amount of nodes at every layer resulting in a more flexible and generalized ANN.